ArgyChris/Portfolio/DNA_Sequencing/README.md

 For this question I tried to analyze the drift effect.
 Previously, I have noticed a form of delay in the second highest observed intensity when we have a change in the dominantly observed nucleotide.
 Here, I analyzed the difference via computing the cross-correlation between the highest, and the rest of the of distributions in the whole sequence.
 This measure is useful to compare signals with delays.
-Figure 3 shows that there is a positive correlation of 0.17 between the highest and the second highest observed intensities along all the sequences.
+There is a positive correlation of 0.17 between the highest and the second highest observed intensities along all the sequences.
 The correlation drops to 0.05 and 0.0 for the third and fourth highest intensities, respectively.
 Furthermore, I compared basic statistics (μ: mean intensity, σ standard deviation) in two cases: